owagner/logic4mqtt/README.md

 Changelog
 ---------
+* 0.30 - 2016/02/29 - owagner
+  - API: added new option "ignoreMissingFiles" to mail properties

 * 0.29 - 2016/02/27 - owagner
   - API: added Events.getLastChangeTimestamp()
   - updated quartz-scheduler to 2.2.2 and javax.mail to 1.5.5